Netherlands–Romania relations: History

-The first Dutch diplomatic representative in Romania was established on 21 December 1841 with a vice-consulate in Galaţi.
-On 25 August 1856, a mission was established in Bucharest as a consulate-general with broader powers and duties and in 1857 four honorary consulates were founded: in Botoşani, Focşani, Roman and Giurgiu.
+The first Dutch diplomatic representative in Romania was established on 21 December 1841 with a vice-consulate in Galați.
+On 25 August 1856, a mission was established in Bucharest as a consulate-general with broader powers and duties and in 1857 four honorary consulates were founded: in Botoșani, Focșani, Roman and Giurgiu.
 In January 1880, the Netherlands recognized the independence of Romania and the consulate in Bucharest was raised to diplomatic agency level.
 The consul Jean A. Keun presented his letter of credence as Chargé d'affaires.
 On 13 February 1880, Romania and the Netherlands officially launched the diplomatic relations at the level of legation.

 Between 1880 and 1898 Romania was represented in the Netherlands through its legation in Brussels.
 The first head of the mission called on 17 April 1880 was minister Mihai Mitilineu.
 In 1898, a Romanian legation was established in The Hague led by Ion N. Papiniu.
 In 1900 the Romanian legation in The Hague had in subordination the general-consulate of Rotterdam and the consulates of Amsterdam, Dordrecht and Scheveningen.

 On 25 August 1966 the relationships between Romania and the Netherlands were raised to embassy level.

-Rotterdam and Constanţa are twinned since 1968 and Sibiu is officially twinned with Deventer since 2007.
+Rotterdam and Constanța are twinned since 1968 and Sibiu is officially twinned with Deventer since 2007.